Emill/node-ble-host/docs/api/gatt-server.md

 This optional method will be called when a write needs to be done.
 If this method is not present, the `value` property of the characteristic object is instead updated.

-In case for Prepared Writes, consecutive writes with offsets directly following the previous write to the same value are internally concatenated to the full value at the time the writes are commited.
+In case for Prepared Writes, consecutive writes with offsets directly following the previous write to the same value are internally concatenated to the full value at the time the writes are committed.
 At that time this method will be called only once with the full value.

 The callback must be called when `needsResponse` is true.
 (Otherwise calling the callback is a NO-OP.)